agoravoting/election-orchestra-puppet/README.md

 ## Execute a test tally

 If you have at least one peer package installed (and the peer has your peer package installed too), you can test your setup manually using eotest.
+To do a complete test you can just do:

+* sudo eotest full --vmnd --vcount 100

 First we have to create the election, which will use yours as the director authority and all the other configured (the one that "eopeers --list" show) as performers: